SiteSupra/sitesupra-docs/cookbook/command.rst

         }
     }

-Of course, you can use any of the `helpers <http://symfony.com/doc/current/components/console/introduction.html#console-helpers>`_ bundled in Symfony Console - tables, dialogs and so on.
+Of course, you can use any of the `helpers <http://symfony.com/doc/current/components/console/introduction.html#console-helpers>`_ bundled in Symfony Console - tables, dialogs, and so on.

-Registering new Command from your Package
+Registering New Command from Your Package
 -----------------------------------------

-Let's assume that you have a Package created; if not, please refer to :doc:`package` first.
-When done, just register a new command instance in package's ``inject()`` method:
+Let's assume that you have a Package created (refer to :doc:`package` for package creating instructions).
+Now you can register a new command instance in package's ``inject()`` method:

 .. code-block:: php